Bullet journal year at a glance, how to get started and why do you need it?

 BuJo yearly spread – A look back at the year

 The year at a glance is one of the very first spreads that people have in their bullet journal.
 I find that writing out all of the calendars is very relaxing!

-The future log is an excellent resource for planning out the whole year.
+The future log is an excellent resource for planning out the whole bujo year at a glance.
 They are extremely useful for commemorating holidays, birthdays, and other significant dates.
-Future logs are an absolute must in your yearly setup.
+Future logs are an absolute must in your annual tracker bullet journal setup.
 They simplify preparation and serve as a great guide when making monthly and weekly spreads.

 Make a list of your goals and a roadmap for achieving them, complete with mini-deadlines.